stakater/employee-handbook/content/career-path.md

 ```

 The process for going from one role to the next is described in the [process document](career-path-process.md).

+## Junior Software Engineer

+### Key Characteristics

+- Internships and projects experience
+- Undergraduate or graduate degree in computer science

+### Knowledge and Experience

+- Programming knowledge
+- Ability to solve well-defined problems within area of knowledge
+- Collaborative and strong learning attitude

+### Leadership Competencies

+- Integrity - takes responsibility for actions and consequences, interacts with integrity and honesty, admits mistakes
+- Retrospective - actively seeks feedback from others, learns from successes and mistakes, resourceful is pursuing learning objectives
+- Goal driven - drive to achieve stretched performance objectives, takes every opportunity to do more than expected, pursues goals with energy and drives through to completion, plans and prioritizes work effectively

+### Performance Indicators

+- High engagement in company activities, giving constructive feedback
+- Learning new technologies to improve and optimize day-to-day workflows

 ## Software Engineer